Adding a feature to an existing platform

 Introducing a centralized, reusable style guide system could streamline workflows, improve team alignment, and ensure brand consistency across all projects.

-The users
+The challenge

 The solution